wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 (selected in file `ae.c` as a sequence of `#ifdef`s).
 In the following sections, we use `select()` as an example, but the workflow does not really change between the system calls used.

+The `select`-compatible implementation resides in `ae_select.c`.
+The file defines `struct aeApiState`, which contains the file descriptor arrays to be used with `select()` system call.
+The file implements three vital functions.
+Function `aeApiCreate()` initializes the `aeApiState` object and sets the `apidata` field of the event loop object to point to the initialized object.

 ## Data Structures